 In Qualtrics, there are two approaches you can use to administer your survey and collect data.
 The first approach is to use an anonymous link and distribute the survey via email to your population.
-The second is to distribute the survey through the Qualtrics system by setting up a panel.
+The second is to distribute the survey through the Qualtrics system by setting up a Contact List.
 Each of these approaches has its own advantages and disadvantages.

 The advantage to the anonymous link approach is that you can guarantee anonymity to your survey population.
 It is additionally a very straightforward and easy approach.
 All you have to do is activate the survey, copy the anonymous link, paste it into an email, and send the email.
 The potential drawback to this approach is that it is impossible to identify your respondents and, when sending reminders, you will not be able to remove any of the individuals in your population who have already responded to the survey.